 This course is designed to introduce students to the diverse literature from the Spanish-speaking world as well as to the different ways scholars approach it.
 Through close readings of literature, including short story, drama, film novellas, poetry and essays, students acquire analytical and interpretive skills as they study how and why a work is constructed and what its social and cultural implications are.
 Students explore themes unique to Hispanic literature as well as what connects it to world literature.
 Taught in Spanish.
-STAFF
+CL: LAST 235; T. Foster, R. Ragan, A. Prado del Santo, J. Miner